 3. The patch ultimately ends with the dense border stitch.
 If using a satin stitch, it needs to be 3 mm or wider to camouflage and encase base fabric edges.

 Now, it’s crucial to always stitch the border last.

 Repetitive dense needle penetrations where the satin stitch meets the stabilizer create a weak point.
 If you stitch the insides after the border, you risk the patch popping out during stitching or distorting.

-For digitizing beginners, I recommend Hatch Embroidery’s Patch Tutorial, which shows digitizing steps and includes a free patch embroidery file.
+For digitizing beginners, I recommend Hatch Embroidery’s Patch Tutorial, which shows digitizing steps using embroidery software and includes a free patch embroidery file.